By Tradd Mills, Emergency Management Coordinator

 - Twitter: City of College Station (@Cityof CS), City of Bryan (@CityofBryan), Texas A&M Code Maroon (@TAMUCodeMaroon).

 - Facebook: Brazos County Community Emergency Operations Center, City of College Station, City of Bryan.

 - Websites: City of College Station Emergency Management, Brazos County Department of Emergency Management, City of Bryan Emergency Management, Texas A&M Emergency Management, Federal Emergency Management Agency, NOAA Storm Prediction Center, American Red Cross.

 Recommended Mobile Apps

-Some useful mobile apps are available for smartphones and tablets.
-Many of these have emergency alert capabilities.
+Some useful mobile apps are available for smartphones and tablets, and many have emergency alert capabilities.
 Here are some recommended apps you can find in your favorite app store:

 - Tornado: American Red Cross